Where To Stay on the Kenai Peninsula

 There’s nothing quite like camping in the woods with the family when you’re a kid.
 The crackling campfire and gooey s’mores.
 Biking around the campground loop.
 Running through the forest and gathering wood.
 Catching (and landing) that first fish.
 Here we offer details for nine great public family campgrounds within a 90-minute drive from Anchorage.

 Ocean Shores offers amazing views from all of its sites — plus, it’s warmer here than on the Homer Spit, since it’s not as windy.
-Most sites come with a picnic table and three shared fire rings overlooking the bay.
-You’ll also find cable TV and Wi-Fi, as well as coin-operated showers and laundry.
+All sites have a picnic table and the side sites have fire pits.
+You’ll also find DirectTV, Wi-Fi, free showers as well as coin-operated laundry.